KevinLiTian/Mapper/Docs/Overview.md

 * Error Free: We passed all tests even some extremely rare cases that can occur on maps since our algorithm considered all of them and handled them perfectly.

 ## M4 - Traveling Courier
-> “A person who never made a mistake never tried anything new.” –Albert Einstein
+> “A person who never made a mistake never tried anything new.” – Albert Einstein

 In the previous milestone, pathfinding, there's only one starting intersection and one destination intersection.
 But what if there's a lot of starting points and destinations?
 For example, a courier can start at any truck depot in the city and go to pickup package 1 then go to drop off package 1.
 What if there's hundreds of pickups and drop offs?<br/>